Houston vs Auburn Players to Watch - Second Round

 Houston's Last Game

-On Thursday, in its last game, Houston defeated Northern Kentucky 63-52.
-With 16 points, Jarace Walker was its leading scorer.
+On Thursday, in its most recent game, Houston topped Northern Kentucky 63-52.
+With 16 points, Jarace Walker was its top scorer.

 |Name